By Nisha Susan

 My hot Sri Lankan classmate (leader of the bad children of class 12 and incorrigibly curious) asked me as if we had a sexy secret, “Nisha, what do you want to become when you become big?”
 I replied, “no bigger, I hope.”
 He laughed but was emboldened to say, “I think you will become a porn writer”.
 I half-smiled and went back to my friends.
 Really there is no appropriate response to that one.
 Also somewhere inside I knew that he was responding to something that he sensed about me.
 Neither of us would have known how quite to articulate it right then.
 Over time, I have known many men who were caught up in their modernity and didn’t know how to articulate their attraction to fat girls and were ashamed of it.
 But that wasn’t quite what was going on with Mr Sri Lanka.
 Right then at age 17, he merely recognised that my fat had the potential of dirty, illicit and unruly in our little faux American world in Muscat.

 Not so long ago I was engaged in a flirtation with a man who had a robustly desi aesthetic in all things which included an admiration for my kajal and sari-gone-to-hell days.
 But during the period of our flirtation, I also noticed his steadily growing addiction for petite and pale women with gym memberships.
 Because sometimes the heart wants what the intellect is saying nahin nahin to.
 This doomed our flirtation, of course.
-I knew the end was nigh and the end could be kept afar only by this never remembering that I was the fleshpot he should resist.
+I knew the end was nigh and the end could be kept afar only by his not remembering that I was the fleshpot he should resist.

 It was with the devil-may-care abandon of a firewalker that I began a phone conversation with him about Kung Fu Panda and how thrilled I was by Po’s self-deprecation and worry he was not eating to his full potential.
 I didn’t even get into how superb Mei Mei, Po’s fat love interest was.
 My friend became audibly antsy through this phone conversation.
 He quarrelled with me mildly about how he didn’t see the attraction and so on.
 Then I said the word aloud.
 Fat.
 I said: I like how Po is fat.
 That’s it.
 I almost heard the brittle surface of our romance crack like the top of a crème brulee.
 Desi Boy said to me: Never mind all that.
 I actually called you to tell you I am getting married.